LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Introduction

-Our specific approach is as follows.
-First, we build a robust retrieval infrastructure capable of semantic search by generating and embedding text information for items using an LLM.
-Next, to bridge the semantic gap, we treat user behavioral history as time-series "bundles" and use an LLM to generate and accumulate "Annotations" that extract preference evolution and universal user tastes.
-During recommendation, these Annotations are used to generate search queries, thereby projecting latent preferences into the search space.
+Our approach explicitly addresses these challenges.
+First, we build a semantic retrieval infrastructure by using an LLM to generate and embed item text.
+Next, to bridge the semantic gap, we treat user history as time-series "bundles" and use an LLM to accumulate "Annotations" that extract preference evolution.
+During recommendation, these Annotations generate search queries, projecting latent preferences into the search space.
 Furthermore, we introduce a Reflection Loop to resolve context competition.
-This mechanism allows the LLM to verify and correct whether the generated queries and search results contradict the user's current intent or constraints, achieving recommendations that balance diversity and accuracy.

-A comparison between the proposed method and conventional methods is shown in Fig.~\ref{fig:problem}.
-In conventional LLM-enhanced retrieval, fragmented preferences are extracted, potentially leading to context contradictions.
-As a result, items may be retrieved that reflect only a partial context and do not align with the user's current intent, or the system may recommend only similar items.
-The proposed method aims to resolve the semantic gap and context competition using the Annotation and Reflection mechanisms.
-Since all components are composed of tuning-free LLMs, the framework is extremely advantageous in terms of model updates and scalability, and can flexibly handle arbitrary natural language inputs at runtime.
+This allows the LLM to verify and correct whether generated queries and results contradict current intent, balancing diversity and accuracy.
+As shown in Fig.~\ref{fig:problem}, unlike conventional methods where fragmented preferences cause context contradictions, our proposed framework utilizes Annotation and Reflection mechanisms.
+Because all components use tuning-free LLMs, the framework is highly advantageous for model updates and seamlessly handles arbitrary natural language inputs at runtime.

 The main contributions of this study are as follows: